When we need to clean inside the city’s pipes, we flush water through hydrants. It’s one way we maintain excellent water quality.

 If you have discolored water, you can avoid pulling that water into your whole house’s plumbing.
 Avoid using tap water or running your washing machine, dishwasher, or ice maker until flushing is complete.

-If you have discoloration in your water from nearby flushing, run the water at one tap for two to three minutes to see if it clears.
+To check if discoloration has cleared, run the water at one tap for two to three minutes to see if it clears.
 If it does not clear, wait an hour and try again.
 When the water runs clear, run the water at any taps where you had discolored water.

 Questions about flushing or want to report discolored water or low pressure?
 You can report these to the Water Quality Line.